-Candice Fung is an intern with the Katal Center for Equity, Health, and Justice.
+Candice Fung is the Advocacy & Communications Associate with the Katal Center for Equity, Health, and Justice.
 She came to Katal through an internship program as an undergraduate at the State University of Albany.
 Candice brings to her work a passion for bettering her community, through building relationships and organizing for criminal justice reform.

 As an intern, Candice has worked on the #LessIsMoreNY campaign by contacting target legislators, tracking legislative advocacy, and supporting Katal’s volunteer program.
 Previously, she volunteered with Habitat for Humanity NY in order to help restore homes and youth centers, community clothing drives, and Brooklyn’s Cypress Hills Local Development Corporation (CHLDC), which provides services and programming to local adults, children and families, “with community residents leading the way.”